polarsquad/docker-basics-workshop/www/content/04-managing-containers.md

 If you still have your web server from the previous exercise running, you should see it listed.

-You can also list all past containers with the help of the `-a` flag:
+You can also list all past containers with the help of the `-a` flag.

     $ docker ps -a
     CONTAINER ID    IMAGE           COMMAND                  CREATED          STATUS                     PORTS                  NAMES